Perfect Draft Series: Drafting 7th in 10-team PPR League

 Obviously, you’re not going to be able to draft the top players on the board, but there is a ton of value that will fall your way by the time your pick comes around.
 And having that second pick before those at the top of the first round get there, well, that can be a huge advantage.

 So, for my next Perfect Dart Series article, I’m going to pick seventh in a 10-team PPR league.
-As has been the case over the last couple of weeks, I’ll be using Draft Analyzer to conduct my mock.
+As has been the case over the last couple of weeks, I’ll be using Draft Hero to conduct my mock.
 I’m sure by now you are aware of all the gadgets DA offers for 4for4 subscribers, all of which make for a pretty realistic draft experience which can give you an edge if your draft is just around the corner.

 In this league, my starting lineup will consist of 1QB, 2RB, 3WR, 1TE, 1 flex (TE, RB, WR), and 1 defense.
 Once again, I cap teams at no more than 2 QBs and 2 TEs as well as no more than 1 defense.